recurly/recurly-commerce-docs/docs/SUBSCRIPTION MANAGEMENT/free-trial.md

 <Image align="center" className="border" border={true} width="80% " src="https://files.readme.io/940afd3a77f7a02cd3b09f50998807db90c56a9cdd58ef93c147b85e36036ff0-image.png" />

 * One variant for the free trial (e.g., $0).
 The trial price will be $0 due to the 100% discount, regardless of how it's configured.
-However, whether the variant itself is priced at $0 or not depends on how the merchant wants the pricing to appear on the product display page.
+However, whether the variant itself is priced at $0 or not depends on how you want the pricing to appear on the product display page.
 * One variant for the paid subscription.

 > **Note:** Label the variants clearly for internal reference.